consumet/consumet.ts/CONTRIBUTING.md

 # Contributing

 This guide is for the people who are interested in contributing to Consumet Extensions.
 It is not a complete guide yet, but it should help you get started.
-If you have any questions or any suggestions, please open a [issue](https://github.com/consumet/extensions/issues/new?assignees=&labels=Bug&template=bug-report.yml&title=%5BBug%5D%3A+) or join the [discord server](https://discord.gg/qTPfvMxzNH).
+If you have any questions or any suggestions, please open a [issue](https://github.com/consumet/extensions/issues/new?assignees=&labels=Bug&template=bug-report.yml) or join the [discord server](https://discord.gg/qTPfvMxzNH).

-### Prerequisites
+## Prerequisites
-To contribute to Consumet code, you need to have knowledge of the following technologies.
+To contribute to Consumet code, you need to know the following:
    - [Nodejs](https://nodejs.org/)
    - [TypeScript](https://www.typescriptlang.org/)
    - Web scraping